Toivoa: The Flame of Hope!

 Pennie looked back towards the battle in time to see Ray land a punch on the Toivoa Destroyer.
-It used its guns to block the attack, and it slid back slightly.
+It used its cannons to block the attack, and it slid back slightly.
 When Ray landed back onto the ground, he slipped under the legs of the weapon.
-Faster than expected, the machine turned around and went to stomp its feet onto of Ray.
+Faster than expected, the machine turned around and went to stomp its feet on top of Ray.
 He managed to dodge by performing a backflip and landing in front of Pennie.

 “Ray, why don’t you use magic?”
 Pennie asked when she realised he hadn’t used any of his flames since the battle began.